 Less than three weeks ago, security firm Symantec publicly downplayed the theft of a portion of its source code and said the stolen bits were from a 2006 enterprise version of its software.
 The message at the time was that the theft didn't affect Symantec's Norton products for consumer customers, nor were enterprise users as risk.
 In other words, chillax.
-Now Symantec is making the unusual recommendation of telling people not to use its pcAnywhere software.

 Before you go around scanning QR codes with your mobile device willy-nilly, you should read through AVG's threat report for Q4 2011.
 In it AVG provides insight and analysis on trending security threats, and highlights in this latest installment include risks of QR codes, stolen digital certificates bypassing security on mobile phones, and the persistence of rootkits.